DanielLourencoFil/Travel-Journal-Webpage/README.md

 ## Travel Journal webpage

-It is a comemorative web page.
+It is a commemorative web page.
-This is a long due project that shows up a bike trip my wife and me have done a long time ago.
+This is a long due project that shows up a bike trip my wife and I have done a long time ago.

 ## Authors